canxerian/canxerian.github.io/content/posts/a-game-developers-guide-to-gaming-laptops/index.md

 - File I/O , such as loading 3D environments and audio, and saving game state.
 - Physics, e.g ragdolls, locomotives, projectiles and destructibles
-- Game logic, such as damage dealt,  l
+- Game logic, such as damage dealt
-- UI data (not rendering of), such as health cars, inventory, scene selection, HUDs
+- UI data (but not the rendering of), such as health, inventory, scene selection, HUDs
 - Updating player stats, e.g health, XP
 - Animations
-- AI logic, including enemy behaviour,
+- AI logic, including enemy and NPC behaviour
 - Input handling
 - Game loop execution
 - Networking